Mimar Sinan station

 Mimar Sinan is an underground station on the M9 line of the Istanbul Metro.
-It is located under Mimar Sinan Street in the Bağlar neighbourhood of Bağcılar.
+It is located under Mimar Sinan Street in the Bağlar neighborhood of Bağcılar.
 Due to slow construction progress, it could not be opened with the rest of the extension of M9 from to on 18 March 2024.
 The station was opened on 30 August 2024.

-It will become an interchange with the M1B line in the future.
+It will become an interchange with the M1B line in 2029.